daseincompiler/ExtractBBRWeaponStats/README.md

 4.  **Run the Provided Python Script**:

     -   After AssetRipper completes the export, navigate to this repository on your machine.
-    -   Run the provided Python script called `extractBBRStats.py`.
+    -   Run the provided Python script called `extractBBRStats.py` or the compiled executable found in releases by the same name.
     -   When prompted, select the folder containing the exported "Monobehaviour" asset files.
 By default, this is located at: `export\BattleBit\ExportedProject\Assets\MonoBehaviour`, where `export` is the folder you selected for exporting in AssetRipper.
 5.  **Check the Output**: